alsora/tensorflow-nlp/python/README.md

       --evaluate_every: Evaluate model on dev set after this many steps (default: '2000')
         (an integer)
-      --output_dir: Where to save the trained model, checkpoints and stats (default: pwd/runs/timestamp) (default: '')
+      --model_dir: Where to save the trained model, checkpoints and stats (default: pwd/runs/timestamp) (default: '')
       --num_checkpoints: Max number of checkpoints to store (default: '25')